 The world has changed.
-This is the month that will always be remembered for the September 11 attack on America and thousands of innocents working there.
+This month will always be remembered for the September 11 attack on America and thousands of innocents working there.
 We watched in horror and tears with the rest of the world and wondered what lay ahead for civilized society.
 The BBC and papers here did an awesome and monumental job of coverage.
-The Times front page for three days was a color unfolded vast page photo that extended across entire front and back of the section.
-The pages startled by their size and by the immensity of the scenes they showed, giant smoking buildings next to grimy tiny people.
+The Times front page for three days was a color photo unfolded across both pages for huge pictures of smoke, melted steel, debris and tiny grimy heroes attempting to help as if on a black mountain.
+The giant pages startled by immensity and intensity.
 The first day was the tower inferno, the last a patchwork of hundreds of color photos of the dead.
-The middle day was smoking skies and firemen, who look like tiny dwarves climbing an immense gray and black mountain of Armageddon.
-The jagged geometry debris of the leaning tower is as much an icon now as the burning towers; I hope it’s preserved.
-We stayed glued to our small living room TV with our kleenex, and my own reaction was compulsively to play solitaire as I watched, game after game after game as the firemen, Mayor Rudy Guiliani, and special reports appeared, day after day, hour after hour.
+The middle day was smoking skies and firemen.
+The jagged geometry of the leaning tower is as much an icon now as the burning towers; I hope it’s preserved.
+We stayed incredulous, glued to our small living room TV with our kleenex, and my own reaction was compulsively to play solitaire as I watched, game after game after game as the firemen, Mayor Rudy Guiliani, and special reports appeared, day after day, hour after hour.
 Again and again, last words of the dying and doomed to their dear ones were of love.
 In the end, isn’t that what life’s about?

 Europe was fantastic about proclaiming solidarity immediately and vehemently: Tony Blair’s extemporaneous speech was eloquent, promising shoulder to shoulder support, and Le Monde’s editorial proclaimed that every citizen was an American.
 Germany promised unmitigated support.
 Everyone is horrified and incredulous.
 Our financial district here in London, The City, is in constant communication with its New York sister offices in insurance and banking; thousands of British citizens worked in the doomed buildings.
 Hundreds are dead, and their stories mingle with the American ones and those of the eighty nations represented in the slaughter.